-If the person is the Then the person

-Administrative Law Judge (ALJ) Introduces the people attending the hearing;

-Explains that the hearing is recorded when available;
+Administrative Law Judge (ALJ) Introduces the people attending the hearing; Explains that the hearing is recorded when available; Makes a brief opening statement about the hearing procedures or show a DVD; Swears everyone in; May ask for brief opening statements and

-Makes a brief opening statement about the hearing procedures or shows a DVD;

-Swears everyone in;
+when available; Makes a brief opening statement about the hearing procedures or show a DVD; Swears everyone in; May ask for brief opening statements and

+about the hearing procedures or show a DVD; Swears everyone in; May ask for brief opening statements and

-May ask for brief opening statements; and
+May ask for brief opening statements and

+and

 Makes closing statement.

 Agency Representative Makes a brief opening statement

 Gives legal references to support the action(s) taken;

 Cross examines agency witnesses;

 Cross examines the customer and their witnesses;

 Objects to testimony when needed;

 Answers questions from the ALJ; and

 Makes a closing statement.

-Agency Witness(es) Answers questions posed by the Agency representative;
+Agency Witness(es) • Answers questions posed by the Agency representative;

 Explains how the SOC or premium

-amount was figured or why eligibility was denied or stopped, the requirements, and why those requirements were not met; and Answers questions posed by the ALJ, the complainant, or the complainant's representative.
-Customer Testifies and calls witnesses to testify; and Asks questions of the ALJ, Agency representative or the Agency witnesses; and Makes a final statement.
+amount was figured or why eligibi was denied or stopped, the requirements, and why those requirements were not met; and lity Answers questions posed by the the complainant, or the complainant representative.
+Customer Testifies and calls witnesses to te and estify; Asks questions of the ALJ, Agend representative or the Agency witnesses; and су Makes a final statement.